infor-cloud/xtendm3/docs/documentation/api-specification/session-api.md

 Features of this API.

 ### session.parameters.put
-To store a value to a session storage layer you can use the SessionAPI method.
+To store a value to session storage layer you can use the session API method.
 The parameter name i.e. key can be anything.
-Any object can be a value, so it is not limited to primitive types.
+The value can be any object, so it is not limited to primitive types.

 Example:
 ```groovy